-Choosing the right furnace among numerous options can be a challenging decision, but a smart investment in heating can save you from burning through your wallet--or worse--in the future.
+Choosing a new furnace among numerous options can be a challenging decision, but a smart investment in heating can save you from burning through your wallet — or worse — in the future.
 If you pick the right one, it may actually pay you back over its life.

-Savvy buyers consider the other factors that determine long-term savings: type of furnace, size, and energy efficiency.
-In other words, a willingness to pay for higher initial price can translate into saving more money down the road.
+A willingness to pay for a higher "priced" furnace can translate into saving more money down the road.

-The reasons for price differences between two similar furnaces are often numerous and complex.
-So before you dive into a pile of dense textbooks to decipher the differences, know that these other factors can be a simpler and better guide when pinpointing the best price.
+Furnaces prices can differ between two similar furnaces for numerous and complex reasons.
+So before you dive into a pile of dense textbooks or sales brochures to decipher the differences, know that these other factors can be a simpler and better guide when pinpointing the best replacement furnace for your home.

-For prices specific to brands and models, check out our furnace guides:
+For prices and performance overviews on specific brands and models, check out our guides on:

 If you're looking for a general overview of furnace prices, scroll toward the bottom of the page.

-A higher efficiency rating is more environmentally friendly and, depending on your energy usage, usually saves you money over the course of a furnace’s life, which is generally about 20 years.
-This efficiency rating is commonly called Annual Fuel Utilization Efficiency, commonly referred to as AFUE.
+A higher efficiency rating is more environmentally friendly and, depending on your energy usage, usually saves you more money over the course of a furnace’s life, which is generally about 20 years.

-If replacing an old furnace with one that uses that same type of fuel, a simple math equation can help you determine the best long-term option and could mean the difference between thousands of dollars over the long-haul.
-Contractors will likely use a similar formula to determine your furnace prices and recommend the best efficiency level for your home.
+If you are replacing an old furnace with one that uses that same type of fuel, a simple math equation can help you determine the best long-term option and could mean the difference between thousands of dollars over the long-haul.

 Scroll to the bottom of the page to see the equation.